mfthomps/Labtainers/docs/questions.md

 Artifact gathering mostly assumes user is "ubuntu".  need to generalize that.
 Same with instructor scripts -- do not rely on user ubuntu outside of a dockerfile.

-moreterm, pause etc redundant between student and instructor.  fix that

 handle nohup when collecting artifacts